flink-ci/flink/docs/content/docs/dev/table/sqlClient.md

 In both modes, SQL Client supports to parse and execute all types of the Flink supported SQL statements.

-### Interactive Mode
+### Interactive Command Line

-In interactive mode, the SQL Client reads user inputs and executes the statement when meeting semicolon (`;`).
+In interactive Command Line, the SQL Client reads user inputs and executes the statement when getting semicolon (`;`).

-In interactive mode, SQL Client will print success message when statement is executed successfully.
-On the other hand, SQL Client will print error message if the execution is failed.
-By default, the error message only contains a cause.
-In order to print the full exception stack for debugging, please set the `sql-client.verbose` to true through `SET sql-client.verbose = true;`.
+SQL Client will print success message if the statement is executed successfully.
+When getting errors, SQL Client will also print error messages.
+By default, the error message only contains the error cause.
+In order to print the full exception stack for debugging, please set the
+`sql-client.verbose` to true through command `SET sql-client.verbose = true;`.

 ### Execute SQL Files

 SQL Client supports to execute a SQL script file with the `-f` option.
 SQL Client will execute statements one by one in the SQL script file and print execution messages for each executed statements.
 Once a statement is failed, the SQL Client will exist and all the remaining statements will not be executed.

 An example of such a file is presented below.

 ```sql